passaloutre/tqqq/README.md

   Also TQQQ fell 5% in one hour today, because Joe Biden said he was going to raise capital gains taxes

+Update 2021-04-23

+This could be of some use: https://www.reddit.com/r/stocks/comments/mx27u0/move_over_bloomberg_terminal_here_comes_gamestonk/

+Also I got my second vaccination today

 TODO
 1. fix the backtesting model or we'll never figure this out